kg4zow/remarkable.jms1.info/src/introduction.md

 * So that others who may find this information useful will have access to it as well.

-There probably won't be much to see at first, but I plan to add information over time after and I start playing/working with them.
+I plan to add information over time, especially with the release of the rMPP.

 > &#x2139;&#xFE0F; **In Progress**
 >